Hirofumi Yoshimura: Mayor of Osaka

 Yoshimura was initially considered an underdog in his mayoral bid in the November 2015 "double election" for the governor of Osaka Prefecture and mayor of Osaka City.
 However, he won the election by a wide margin with former mayor Hashimoto's support.
 In the final tally, he won 596,045 votes versus 406,595 for runner-up Akira Yanagimoto, who was supported by Prime Minister Shinzo Abe and the LDP.
 Yoshimura took office on 18 December 2015.

 At the beginning of his term, Yoshimura joined with the newly elected Osaka Prefecture governor Ichiro Matsui to establish a joint office for the purpose of promoting Osaka as a "vice capital" of Japan, such as by hosting government agencies currently based in Tokyo.

 Yoshimura is a proponent of casino development in Osaka, and led a 2017 proposal to re-develop part of the Yumenoshima artificial island in Osaka Bay as a casino facility.

 In 2017, Yoshimura threatened to cancel Osaka's sister city relationship with San Francisco due to plans from a Chinese-American group to incorporate a statue of a comfort woman in a San Francisco municipal park.
 In October 2018, he officially terminated Osaka's sister city relationship with San Francisco.
 He resigned from the post on 21 March 2019 to contest the Osaka Gubernatorial Election.

 Governor of Osaka

 Yoshimura won the Osaka gubernatorial election held in 2019.
 He was backed by Osaka Ishin.
 His opponent, Tadakazu Konishi, was backed by the Liberal Democratic Party and Komeito.

 Japan Innovation Party leader

 After Nobuyuki Baba stepped down as leader of the Japan Innovation Party in the wake of its poor showing in the 2024 Japanese general election, Yoshimura was elected party leader on 1 December, winning 80% of votes cast.
 He appointed Seiji Maehara as co-leader, partially for Maehara to lead the Diet branch, as Yoshimura is based in Osaka.
-In 2025, he negotiated a confidence and supply agreement with the ruling Liberal Democratic Party.
+In 2025, he negotiated a coalition agreement to provide confidence and supply to the ruling Liberal Democratic Party.